PDOK/geopackage-validator/README.md

 ## Local development

 We advise using docker-compose for local development.
-This setup gives you the most recent version of gdal available.
-And allows live editing and testing code.
+This allows live editing and testing code with the correct gdal/ogr version with spatialite 5.0.0.
 First build the local image with your machines user id and group id:

 ```bash